thesandybridge/random_file/README.md

 # Basic Usage

-By default, if not line number is defined, 1000 lines of 8 character Alphanumeric strings are generated.
+By default, if no line number is defined, 1000 lines of 8 character Alphanumeric strings are generated.
 I may add some verbose output and options to change the character size or characters in the future.

 ```bash